 Isabel's Traveller Tip

-Devote an afternoon to leisurely stroll along the High Line and finish the walk by testing your vertigo on The Edge at sunset for the best views of the city.
+Spend an afternoon leisurely strolling along the High Line and finish the tour by testing your vertigo on The Edge at sunset for the best views of the city.

-The great attraction of The Edge, in addition to its spectacular architecture, are its bird's eye views over the city, since with its privileged location you will be able to contemplate, among others, the Empire State Building, Central Park, the Financial District and Hudson Yards.
+The great attraction of The Edge, in addition to its spectacular architecture, are its bird's eye views of the city, since with its privileged location you can see, among others, the Empire State Building, Central Park, the Financial District and Hudson Yards.

 A clear morning can give you views of the Statue of Liberty and Ellis Island!

-What it's like to walk out to The Edge outdoor observatory
+How to get out to The Edge outdoor observatory

 Now, when you truly understand why it's called The Edge is when you step onto the outdoor terrace and approach the angled glass.
 You'll see East and South New York as if you were suspended in mid-air.